CSCI-2349-F23/ps3/README.md

 ### Part 1: Bash scripting

-1. Write a single line in unix that will do the following for the file `data/csv/movies.csv`: extract the 1st, 2nd, and 8th fields, upcase everything, pick out the lines that contain the phrase "OF THE", then sort alphabetically.
-You should have XX lines, where the first 3 and last 3 lines are as shown below.
+1. Write a single line with multiple commands in unix that will do the following for the file `data/csv/movies.csv`: extract the 1st, 2nd, and 8th fields, upcase everything, pick out the lines that contain the phrase "OF THE", then sort alphabetically.
+You should have 29 lines, where the first 3 and last 3 lines are as shown below.

 ```
 BATTLE OF THE YEAR,SONY,2013